Velika Plaža: Future development

-Velika Plaža is natural asset of Montenegro that the government hopes to see developed as part of the country's tourism development strategy, albeit in an environmentally friendly manner.
-The vast hinterland of the beach is mostly undeveloped, so it is potentially the site of the biggest greenfield investment on Montenegrin coast.
+Velika Plaža is a natural asset of Montenegro that the government hopes to see developed as part of the country's tourism development strategy, albeit in an environmentally friendly manner.
+The vast hinterland of the beach is mostly undeveloped, so it is potentially the site of the biggest greenfield investment on the Montenegrin coast.

 So far, a public competition has been announced on creating a masterplan of developing a sustainable waterfront community, through means of public private partnership.

 Kitesurfing spot

+There are a number of kitesurfing schools along the beach.

 Velika Plaža beach, near Ulcinj in Montenegro is the premier kiteboarding location on the Adriatic Coast.
-Fourteen kilometres strip of petty sand beach with strong cross onshore winds almost every day during summer afternoons makes it ideal for safe learning.

-Set in a protected natural area, surrounded by dunes and hidden by alluvial forests you will find the perfect spot to spend summer holidays on your own, with friends or your family.
+Fourteen kilometres strip of petty sand beach with strong cross onshore winds during summer afternoons make it suitable for safe learning.
+It is set in a protected natural area, surrounded by dunes and hidden by alluvial forest.

-It is hard to find better and safer surrounding to learn kiteboarding than here.
-Shallow, warm water and constant thermal wind make learning here a pure joy.
-No obstacles in or out of the water.
-Tides don't affect riding or safety.
 Current is not that strong to present any significant danger.
-During the summer average temperature is 34°C, water temperature average is 23°C. Along the beach you can ride superb chop and wave conditions most of the time.
-Flat water spot is located at the southeast end of the beach, inside the river mouth.
+During the summer average temperature is 34°C, water temperature average is 23°C. Flat water spot is located at the southeast end of the beach, inside the river mouth.

-There are a number of kitesurfing schools along the beach.